Our Practice

 Nyohō-e Sewing Circle (Fukuden-kai)

 Each month, we gather to sew Buddhist robes.
-Our Nyohō-e tradition is inspired by Sawaki Kōdō Rōshi’s teachings and in addition to gathering to sew, we are also translating and posting Sawaki Rōshi’s teachings on the significance of sewing Buddhist robes in the hopes of making this meditative practice more understandable and accessible.
+Our Nyohō-e tradition is inspired by Sawaki Kōdō Rōshi’s teachings and we hope to preserve this ancient meditative practice and make it understandable and accessible.

 Friday from 6:00 pm-8:00 pm EST